GoogleCloudPlatform/professional-services/tools/sts-job-manager/README.md

 #### Docker

 A Dockerfile is be included in the source code for container use.
-This file also includes the [Google Cloud Logging Driver for Docker](https://cloud.google.com/community/tutorials/docker-gcplogs-driver) for uploading logs to [Stackdriver Logging](https://cloud.google.com/logging/).

-Additionally, alerts can be generated from these custom metrics.

 #### CLI